ubccr/xdmod-ondemand/README.md

 or Center Staff role.
 Note the admin user account that is created with `xdmod-setup` does not have these roles by default.

+#### The xdmod-ondemand-ingestor command ran without error, but no data

+Re-run the `xdmod-ondemand-ingestor` command with the `--debug` flag to show detailed information about what it is running.
+Things to double check:
+- The `webserver_format_str` setting matches the data format in the log files
+- The filenames of the log files end in `.log` or `.log.N` where `N` is a number
+- The url specified on the command line exactly matches the url in the webserver log files.
+This should include the protocol part (https://) and any port numbers but not the trailing forward slash character.